THE HOLLINGWORTH TO RAKEWOOD TOLL ROAD

 LITTLEBOROUGH to HOLLINGWORTH PRIVATE TOLL ROAD

 Circa 1831 or 1832 a Mr Smith speculatively built a toll road from opposite the Falcon Inn to Hollingworth Lake including a bridge over the River Roch, then crossing the canal at Ben Healey Bridge .
 Toll bars were located at the Fisherman’s Inn and opposite the Falcon Inn .
 Later Mr Johnstone Head, constable, of Rochdale, erected two lime kilns (with separate access road) near the canal bridge, and commenced to burn stone, which was brought to the place in boats - see plan below.
 Whether prior knowledge enabled Messrs Smith and Johnstone to gain material compensation for their losses is now uncertain but just a few years later the surveyors for the Manchester and Leeds Railway duly arrived and preparations began for making the line”.
 With the coming of the railway the toll road was severed but the footpath remained as a reputed ‘Right of Way’.
 When the railway was built the road to Littleborough was severed but no thought appears to have been given to how traffic from Hollingworth Lake was meant to reach Littleborough or even the station itself.
+In the 1870s the owner of the road suggested that the Littleborough local board take over the toll road on some conditions but nothing of consequence happened.
 The Toll Road to Hollingworth Lake was adopted by the Littleborough Local Board in 1882 Littleborough Square was completed in 1888.

 MR ENTWISTLE’S TOLL ROADS SERVING CLEGG HALL